-Today, Colorado Water Trust is the only nonprofit organization solely dedicated to restoring flows on Colorado's rivers in need using market-based transactions.
+Today, Colorado Water Trust is the only nonprofit organization solely dedicated to restoring water to Colorado's rivers using market-based transactions.
 The Water Trust also coordinates water-sharing agreements, infrastructure projects, and other creative solutions to restore flows to our state's rivers.